-In the initial planning phase of FMCO which began in mid-2007 it was the founder’s desire to provide free medical care, free medicines and the free gospel to everyone who came.
+In the initial planning phase of FMCO which began in mid-2007 it was the founders’ desire to provide free medical care, free medicines and the free gospel to everyone who came.
 The planners had no idea what the annual expenses would be but trusted God to provide.
 We were not presuming on God to supply that which was not in His sovereign will, but firmly believed the formation of this clinic was His will.

-Jerry Lilley, the Executive Director and I were guests of 2 local radio stations and Rick Beasley, a board member and I were invited to be guests on Mona Stafford’s show on Bott Radio to explain the work and ministry of the Free Medical Clinic.
+Jerry Lilley, the Executive Director and I were guests on two local radio stations and Rick Beasley, a board member and I were invited to be guests on Mona Stafford’s show on Bott Radio to explain the work and ministry of the Free Medical Clinic.
 Our goal was to make the work known and solicit donations for our clinic.
 I was twice invited as guest speaker at the Branson chapter of the Rotary Club, and was invited to speak at the Lion’s Club in Branson and at a luncheon meeting of the chapter in Branson West.
 We were grateful to have the privilege of explaining the ministry and giving people the opportunity to partner with us.
 We were blessed by donors giving generously and were able to meet all the financial obligations with some to spare each month.
-We have never initiated a fund-raising event, although one Branson tribute artist, Keith Allyn has voluntarily performed 3 separate benefit concerts over 3 years for the clinic for which we are very grateful.
+We have never initiated a fund-raising event, although one Branson tribute artist, Keith Allyn has voluntarily performed three separate benefit concerts over a three years span for the clinic for which we are very grateful.

 One of our original chaplains, Jerri Traister told me one evening the man for whom she had been providing personal home care wanted to make a contribution to the clinic.
-Her patient Raymond B. had been quadriplegic for several years due to an accident, and Jerri had been providing general supportive care for most of that time.
+Her patient Raymond B. had been quadriplegic for several years due to an accident, and Jerri had been providing general supportive care most of the time.
 When she was on duty as a chaplain she would bring Raymond to the clinic where he had been interacting with the patients.
 Jerri said he “loved the clinic and wanted to help out with the finances.”
 I told her how grateful I was for even his desire to be a part of the clinic.

-About 2 weeks following our initial conversation I was at the clinic one evening while patients were being seen.
-I didn’t realize Jerri was on duty that night, but when I saw her she said Raymond was there with his check for me.
+About two weeks following our initial conversation I was at the clinic one evening while patients were being seen.
+I didn’t realize Jerri was on duty this night, but when I saw her she said Raymond was there with his check for me.
 She pushed his wheelchair into my office, and I noticed Raymond was holding a check between his index and long finger, and it was resting on his chest.
-I knew Raymond because he had been a patient of mine when I was Director of the Wound Care Clinic in Branson.
+I had known Raymond in prior years because he had been a patient of mine when I was Director of the Wound Care Clinic in Branson.
 I told Raymond I was so glad to see him again, and he smilingly said, “I have a donation I would like to make to the clinic,” while he lifted the check and placed it in my hand.
-At first I didn’t look at the amount of the check, but I told him how grateful I was personally for his contribution, and how we would be faithful to use his gift wisely.
+At first I didn’t look at the amount of the check, but I told him how grateful I was for his contribution, and how we would be faithful to use his gift wisely.
 I then looked at the check and it was for $10,000!
-That was the largest single gift ever made to our clinic, and I couldn’t help shedding tears of gratitude.
+This was the largest single gift ever made to our clinic, and I couldn’t help shedding tears of gratitude.
 Who could have imagined a man with so many personal needs would give such a huge gift to help meet the needs of others!